stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

   As the morning wore on, my sense of the stark reality and maddening urgency of the dream-disclosed situation increased rather than decreased.
 More and more I felt that something must be done, yet realized that I could not seek advice or aid.
-Such a story as mine&mdash;a conviction based upon mere dreaming&mdash;could not conceivably bring me anything but ridicule or suspicions as to my mental state.
+Such a story as mine--a conviction based upon mere dreaming--could not conceivably bring me anything but ridicule or suspicions as to my mental state.
 And what, indeed, could I do, aided or unaided, with as little working data as my nocturnal impressions had provided?
 I must, I finally recognized, have more information before I could even think of a possible plan for releasing Robert.
 This